 We all have the right to live our lives in the way that we choose.
-However, some people suffer from mental health conditions, which make them unable to make important decisions for themselves.
+However, some people suffer from mental health conditions that can prevent them from making important decisions for themselves.

 When such situations arise, there are many important considerations.
-For instance, how do we determine if somebody has a lack of mental capacity and should have decisions made for them?
+For instance, how do we determine if someone has a lack of mental capacity and should have decisions made on their behalf?
 And how do we ensure decisions are made with that individual’s best interest in mind?
-Fortunately, legislation exists to help us to answer these questions.
-In this blog we will explore the 5 principles of Mental Capacity Act to get a better understanding of this legislation.
+Fortunately, legislation exists to help us answer these questions.

 What Is the Mental Capacity Act?

-When a person cannot make decisions concerning their own health and wellbeing, the principles of the Mental Capacity Act 2005 are used to help plan ahead and understand how someone can be asked to make decisions on their behalf.
+When a person cannot make decisions concerning their own health and wellbeing, the principles of the Mental Capacity Act 2005 are used to help others make decisions on their behalf.

 The Act came into force in England and Wales in 2007.
-The 5 Principles of Mental Capacity Act must be applied for an individual who lacks the ability to make decisions for themselves.
+The five principles of the Mental Capacity Act must now be applied when advocating for an individual who lacks the ability to make decisions for themselves.

 Whoever is applying the principles of the Act must have a full understanding of each principle and how it applies to an individual’s circumstances.